-Stefan Heun received his diploma in physics in 1989 from the University of Hannover (Germany), where he investigated, in the group of Prof. M. Henzler, the initial stages of epitaxial growth of silicon on Si(100).
-In 1993 he received his Ph.D. in the same group, working on the magnetoconductivity of monolayer-thin films of Ag, Pb, and Au deposited on Si(111).
+Stefan Heun is Research Director at the Istituto Nanoscienze of the Italian National Research Council CNR.
+He received his diploma in physics at the University of Hannover (Germany), where he investigated, in the group of Prof. M. Henzler, the initial stages of epitaxial growth of silicon on Si(100).
+In 1993 he received his Ph.D. in the same group, working on the magneto-conductivity of monolayer-thin films of Ag, Pb, and Au deposited on Si(111).

-Finally, in 2004 he joined the CNR as a senior scientist, first at TASC in Trieste and since October 2006 at NEST in Pisa (Italy).
-In these last years his work focuses on the use of scanning probe microscopy, in particular scanning gate microscopy (SGM) and scanning tunneling microscopy (STM), for the study of semiconductor and graphene nanostructures.
+Finally, in 2004 he joined the CNR, first in Trieste and since October 2006 at Istituto Nanoscienze in Pisa (Italy).
+In these last years his work focuses on the use of scanning probe microscopy, in particular scanning gate microscopy (SGM) and scanning tunneling microscopy (STM), for the study of two-dimensional semiconductor and graphene nanostructures.

-Stefan Heun has co-authored more than 150 papers and has given more than 110 invited presentations and seminars.
-To date (November 2018) his papers have been cited over 2700 times. h-index: 28.
-He is Contract Professor at Scuola Normale Superiore in Pisa (Italy) where he teaches on Nanostructured Materials.
+Stefan Heun has co-authored more than 180 papers and has given more than 110 invited presentations and seminars.
+To date (August 2022) his papers have been cited over 3600 times. h-index: 31.
+He is Contract Professor at Scuola Normale Superiore in Pisa and at University of Pisa where he teaches on Nanostructured Materials.